Temporary Exhibits

 -- Minds-on Mental Challenges

-Sponsored by the William Watt Family Foundation and the FirstBank Charitable Foundation.
-Special thanks to the Princeton Shopping Center, Stanley Dohm, Experience Princeton, and the Municipality of Princeton.
+The 2025 summer exhibits are sponsored by the William Watt Family Foundation and the FirstBank Charitable Foundation.
+Special thanks to the Princeton Shopping Center, Stanley Dohm, Experience Princeton, Sustainable Princeton, and the Municipality of Princeton.